standup-raven/standup-raven/docs/code_of_conduct.md

 Review comments help up communicate with you over the code changes you've proposed to make sure we understand each other.
 1. Once the review comments are implemented, reply and resolve the comments and a developer will take a second look.
 Rinse and repeat.
 1. On acceptance of your changes, your pull request will be merged and made part of the new release.
-Your changes will impact the thousands (some days) of users in their daily endeavour to fill standups.
+Your changes will impact the thousands (someday) of users in their daily endeavor to fill standups.

 ### 3rd Party Service URL